nterhoeven/reper/README.md

 ## How do I run reper?
 Running reper is very easy.
 You just need to adjust the config file and start reper with `reper kmerCount`.
 A detailed explanation of the available commands is given in the [usage page of the reper wiki](https://github.com/nterhoeven/reper/wiki/Using-reper).
-Or you can take a look at the [Tutorial](https://github.com/nterhoeven/reper/wiki/Tutorial) and lear how to analyze the repeat content of the sugar beet using reper.
+Or you can take a look at the [Tutorial](https://github.com/nterhoeven/reper/wiki/Tutorial) and learn how to analyze the repeat content of the sugar beet using reper.